ysig/GraKeL/doc/user_manual/longer_introduction.rst

         To initialize a :code:`base_kernel` kernel the procedure is simple.
 Any :code:`base_kernel` is a dictionary containing its name under the :code:`'name'` field and its parameterization on separate fields that signify kernel parameters and their values.
 The :code:`shortest_path` kernel we show on the introduction is such a kernel.

         .. note::
-            The decorator sometimes wraps two kernels in one (as in the :code:`MultiscaleLaplacian` and :code:`MultiscaleLaplacianFast`) and in order to learn the meaning of each parameter the user is suggested to read the documentation found on :ref:`kernels`.
+            The generic wrapper sometimes wraps two kernels in one (as in the :code:`MultiscaleLaplacian` and :code:`MultiscaleLaplacianFast`) and in order to learn the meaning of each parameter the user is suggested to read the documentation found on :ref:`kernels`.

     - :code:`frameworks` :